Tyler Cameron Caught On Video Making Out With A Mystery Blonde Woman

 Tyler Cameron from Hannah Brown’s season of The Bachelorette has been seen out and about with a variety of women since his time on the show ended.
 Most recently, he was caught on video kissing an unidentified blonde woman.
 Fans have been speculating who the blonde might be, with many thinking it could be Kylie Jenner’s best friend, Anastasia Karanikolaou, according to TMZ.

-It didn’t take long for fans to realize that woman strongly resembled Karanikolaou, who is a model and Instagram star that is usually called Stassie.
+It didn’t take long for fans to realize that the woman strongly resembled Stassie Karanikolaou, who is a model and Instagram star.
 Karanikolaou also happened to be at the Clippers game on Friday and was wearing an outfit that looked just like the one the mystery woman has on.
-In other photos take of Karanikolaou from that evening, she showed off her curves in a black short sleeved crop top and jeans, her hair down in loose waves.
+In other photos take of Karanikolaou from that evening, she showed off her curves in a black short-sleeved crop top and jeans, her hair down in loose waves.

-Neither Cameron nor Karanikolaou have confirmed that they were in fact together at the club.
+Neither Cameron nor Karanikolaou has confirmed that they were, in fact, together at the club.

 “Tyler still thinks of Gigi as a friend, they were really close, and he still likes and respects her, even though the romantic portion of their relationship is over,” one source said.